gramps-project/gramps-web-docs/docs/administration/admin.md

-# Gramps Web Family Tree Administration
+# Gramps Web Administrator's Guide

 Whether you have set up your own instance of Gramps Web or signed up for a pre-installed one, the next step is to populate and manage your family tree database.